Stara Gadka

 Stara Gadka ([ˈstara ˈɡatka]) is a village in the administrative district of Gmina Rzgów, within Łódź East County, Łódź Voivodeship, in central Poland.
 It lies approximately 3 km north of Rzgów and 12 km south of the regional capital Łódź.
+It is situated on the Ner River.

+History

+Stara Gadka was a private church village of the Kraków Cathedral Chapter, administratively located in the Greater Poland Province of the Kingdom of Poland.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1945.
+In July 1940, the occupiers carried out expulsions of Poles, who were deported to a transit camp in Łódź and then to the Lublin District in the more-eastern part of German-occupied Poland, while their houses were handed over to German colonists as part of the Lebensraum policy.

 Climate

 Stara Gadka has a humid continental climate (Cfb in the Köppen climate classification).